 How to use the Valve Repair Kit:

 If you have tried everything, or your mattress damage is significantly more than you want to take on, you may send your mattress to us for repair.
 If the problem is covered under our Limited Lifetime Warranty, we’ll repair or replace your mattress at our discretion.
 These issues are limited to defects in material or manufacturing.
 If we find that there are punctures/tears in the mattress, we can repair those, but these are typically wear-and-tear situations.

 If you choose to send your sleeping pad to us, please make sure it’s relatively clean.
-We don’t need to be able to eat off of your mattress (nor do we want to, believe me), but some mattresses have shown up here that appear to have been used extensively and exclusively by goats—the scary kind you find on death metal album covers, not the cute fluffy ones that faint when they get excited.
+We don’t need to be able to eat off of your mattress (nor do we want to), but some mattresses have shown up here in surprisingly gross condition.
 If that’s your mattress, clean it by inflating it and wiping it down with a mild detergent.
 Follow-up with a rinse, and let it dry out before shipping it to us.

 This brings us to another point: Keeping your mattress clean is very important to its longevity.
 For folks who are on long-term camping trips, body oils, bug spray, and sunscreen can all contribute to the breakdown of the laminates that bond the external fabrics to the internal components.
 This goes for the foam, cores of self-inflating models and the internal baffles in one of our NeoAir® models.
-Using a sheet on the mattress and cleaning it regularly (both the sheet and the mat) will help you get the most out of your mattress.
+Using a sheet on the mattress or sleeping with base layers on and cleaning it regularly (both the sheet and the mat) will help you get the most out of your mattress.

 If you ship a mattress to us, we aren’t concerned with the method of shipment, but we do recommend send it with a method that is trackable.
 If anything goes wrong in shipping, you can at least find out where it was delivered by mistake.
 To get started with your repair, head to our warranty page and create a Return Authorization Number.